Rifandye/Bullseye-old/README.md

 ## Features

 - **Wishlist Management**: Bullseye puts the wishlist feature front and center, allowing users to easily add, remove, and manage items they desire.

 - **User-Friendly Interface**: The platform boasts an intuitive interface designed to enhance user experience and streamline the shopping process.

-- **Secure Transactions**: With robust security measures in place, users can shop with confidence knowing their transactions are secure.

 - **Responsive Design**: Bullseye is built to be responsive across various devices, ensuring a consistent and enjoyable experience for users on desktop, tablet, and mobile.